henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 ### Users Take Turns Answering a Question

 1. User is in a game session using their device
-2. User is prompted with a storyline containing a cloze pharse question
+2. User chooses an answer choice
-3. User chooses an answer choice
+3. User is shown their story illustrated
-4. User clicks the "Confirm" button
+4. User is prompted with a pause screen indicating another player is answering
-5. User is shown their story illustrated
+5. Second player answers
-6. User is prompted with another sentence in the story
+6. User is now able to answer a new cloze phrase question